ray-project/ray/doc/source/ray-core/ray-dashboard.rst

     :align: center

 The dashboard shows a table with the status of the job's tasks, actors, and placement groups.
-This information is the same as what you would get from the :ref:`Ray state APIs <state-api-overview-ref>`.
+You get the same information from the :ref:`Ray state APIs <state-api-overview-ref>`.

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/new-dashboard-v2/dashboard-pics/task-table.png
     :align: center

-You can expand the collapse and see a list of each task, actor, and placement group.
+You can expand the table to see a list of each task, actor, and placement group.

 .. _dash-node-view: